Nein Nine

 WIN

-The game is typically played for nine rounds with each player dealing three times.
-At the end of the final round, whoever has the highest score (or most light stones) wins.
+The game is typically played for nine rounds with each player dealing three times (but the game might end sooner!).
+At the end of the final round, whoever has the highest score wins.
 If there is a tie, continue playing until there is a winner.

-If a player reaches a score of -9 (nine dark stones) or +9 (nine light stones) before the end of the final round, the game ends.
+If a player reaches a score of -9 or +9 before the end of the final round, the game ends.
 At this point, whoever has the highest score (most light stones) wins.
 If there is a tie, continue playing until there is a winner.